Get Free Electric Vehicle Charging Point Quotes

 The cost of tethered vs untethered chargers

 The main difference between these two types of chargers is the cable.
-Tethered chargers have fixed cable, whereas untethered chargers have a cable you can detach.
+Tethered chargers have a fixed cable, whereas untethered chargers have a cable that can be detachable.

-Because they have a detachable cable, untethered chargers can be used in more situations, but they're also more at risk of theft.
+Because they have a detachable cable, untethered chargers can be used in more situations, but they’re also more likely to be stolen.

 Luckily, many now come with security features like cable locking or the option to add a PIN.